Ria424/developers-animatesdk-docs/FLfile_object/FLfile12.md

 #### Usage

-*FLfile.remove(fileOrFolderURI)*
+FLfile.remove(fileOrFolderURI)

 #### Parameters

-**fileOrFolderURI** A string, expressed as a file:/// URI, specifying the file or folder you want to remove (delete).
+**fileOrFolderURI** `string`; Expressed as a file:/// URI, specifying the file or folder you want to remove (delete).

 #### Returns

-A Boolean value of true if successful; false otherwise.
+`boolean`; A boolean value of true if successful; false otherwise.

 #### Description

-Method; deletes the specified file or folder.
+Method; Deletes the specified file or folder.
 If the folder contains files, those files will be deleted as well.
 Files with the R (read-only) attribute cannot be removed.

 #### Examples